wolfeidau/rake-bamboo-plugin/README.md

-# Overview
+# Ruby Bamboo Plugin

-This is a bamboo plugin project which when installed enables configuration of tasks which run various ruby based build tools.
+This is a bamboo plugin project which when installed enables configuration of tasks which run various ruby based build tools including bundler, rake, and capistrano.

-# Usage

-To use this Bamboo plugin you will need a ruby runtime.
-This can either be the one installed by default on OSX or one installed via package manager in for example Ubuntu.
-If your build server is not running as root, which is preferable, you will need to install all the gems used by your project prior to running a build.

-# Features
+## Features
 Via a Bamboo task, this plugin enables you to run:
 * Bundler
 * Rake
 * Capistrano

+## Usage

+To use this Bamboo plugin you will need a ruby runtime.
+This can either be the one installed by default on OSX or one installed via package manager in for example Ubuntu.
+If your build server is not running as root, which is preferable, you will need to install all the gems used by your project prior to running a build.

-# Bundler Features
+## Bundler Features

-## Bundler Install
+#### Bundler Install
-The `Bundler Install` taks by default is setup to quickly execute `bundle install` dependencies during the build process.
+The `Bundler Install` task by default is setup to quickly execute `bundle install` dependencies during the build process.
 Note will only work when RVM is installed in the home directory of the user the build server is running under.

-## Bundler CLI
+#### Bundler CLI
 The `Bundler CLI` is setup to allow for any variations on command line execution of `bundler`

-## Bundle exec with Rake
+#### Bundle exec with Rake
 The `Rake` task has the option to be run from `bundle exec`

-# RVM Support
+## RVM Support

 Alternatively you could install RVM from the link below, install all the gems used by your project, preferably into it's own gem set.